 PhD students normally first earn the MS degree via coursework in the first two years of study.
-Those who arrive at FSU with a Master's degree from another university may elect not to earn our MS degree, but will still be expected to take the Proseminar and any courses needed to fill in required MS topics missing from prior study.
+Those who arrive at FSU with a Master's degree from another university may elect not to earn our MS degree; for more details contact the Director.

 For a list of required MS courses and a sample schedule of the first two years, see the MS degree page.
 Students will consult with the Director to formulate their individual course schedule until they obtain a major professor.

-All PhD students are expected to take the qualifier sequences MAA5406/MAA5616 and MAD5403-4 during the first year, unless waived by the Director due to prior graduate coursework.
+All PhD students are expected to take the qualifier exams during the

-- Foundations of Computational Mathematics I and II
+- MAD5403 and MAD5404, Foundations of Computational Mathematics I and II

-Normal PhD progress means taking the corresponding course sequences MAA5406/MAA5616 and MAD5403/MAD5404 in the first year and the qualifying exams in August of the second year.
+Normal PhD progress means taking the corresponding course work in the first year and the qualifying exams in August of the second year.
 (See the Qualifiers page for more information.)

 - Obtaining a major professor or co-directors(Details)

 Students are responsible for finding a major professor, normally from the mathematics department, who agrees to direct their dissertation work.
 A co-director from another department is possible.
 If the major professor is from another department, a co-director in mathematics is required.
 This should normally happen before the end of the second year of study.